About

 A Sharper Pen: Finding the Words in Unknown Territory

-What started as an exploration of a rediscovered art form resulted into a medium to share my creativity with those close to me.
-It however soon evolved into a deep dive into philosophical questions and personal truths, challenging conventional thinking.
-Beyond cultivating deeper conversations, I felt that sharing my creativity with a broader public could possibly serve as inspiration, solace, or a roadmap for others in search of a deeper level of consciousness.
+What started as an exploration of a rediscovered art form resulted in a medium to share my creativity, evolving into a deep dive into philosophical questions and personal truths, challenging conventional thinking.
+Beyond cultivating deeper conversations with those close to me, I felt that sharing my creativity on a broader platform could also serve as inspiration, solace, or roadmap for others in search of a deeper level of consciousness.

 Human behavior has always captivated me.
 Not just the interaction between individuals or how we respond to impactful events, but the emotional layers beneath the surface that mask or hide our vulnerability.
-I regard the beauty of a plot twist as an opportunity for knowledge, development and purpose.
+Life often provides the themes, but stories provide the canvas.
 It is through stories that we learn, grow, and feel heard.
-And sometimes, truth is easier to see when it’s reflected in the life of a character or seen through the lens of a different perspective.
-Life often provides the themes, but stories provide the canvas.
+Where the truth is sometimes easier to see when it’s reflected in the life of a character or seen through the lens of a different perspective.
+Where there is beauty in a plot twist as an opportunity for knowledge, development and purpose.

 In 2020, my life didn't turn upside down; it turned the right way up.
 This was a time when my life shifted direction, plans were rewritten for me, and momentum gave way to uncertainty.
-Going through a turbulent transition from a long standing career into a health-mandated retirement, I found myself in "unknown territory".
+Going through a turbulent transition from a long standing career into a health-mandated retirement, following a stage 4 breast cancer diagnosis, I found myself in "unknown territory".

 The challenges I faced forced me to take stock of what truly mattered and what didn’t.
 With an unclear path ahead and all odds stacked up against me, I had a choice: let the situation define me, or become the author of what happened next.
 I chose to turn the negative into a positive, to redefine adversity as an opportunity.

 That choice reframed everything.
-It couldn’t be only about the health challenges I faced, or about the career I lost, or even the early retirement, but had to be about the life I could still live and the values I believed in.
+It couldn’t be only about the health challenges I faced, or about the career I lost, or even the early retirement, but had to be about the life I could still live in accordance to the values I believed in.
 Moving on wasn’t just a decision, it was a necessity; for survival, for security, for safety, and ultimately, for serenity.

 Illness did not mean I was done.
 Retirement did not mean I was done.
 It called for a change of focus and a shift in direction.
 Going forward meant possibilities; being open to new experiences, gaining new insights, and enhancing capabilities.
-Circumstances may dictate, but what follows is decided by what you choose to do with it.
-The meaning you give to something will determine your motivation and define your personal goals.
+Embracing life as it came to me, free from convention.
+Circumstances dictated my situation, but what followed needed to be of my choosing, my decision, my agency.

 Letting go of what was created space to listen to what my body was telling me, follow where my thoughts took me, and explore connections and interests I might otherwise have overlooked.